exah/react-universal-data/README.md

 import React from 'react'
 import { renderToString } from 'react-dom/server'
-import { getInitialData } from 'react-get-app-data'
+import { getInitialData } from 'react-universal-data'
 import { html } from 'common-tags'
 import App from './app'